hhelgason/iceland-hydro-trends/README.md

 ## Notebooks

-The `notebooks/` folder contains Jupyter notebooks used to generate figures for the manuscript.
+The `notebooks/` folder contains Jupyter notebooks used to generate the rest of the figures for the manuscript.
 These are primarily for visualization and post-processing.
 Core computations are handled in the scripts listed above.

 ---